Parking - one of the more tedious aspects of life and yet one that is absolutely integral to most of our day-to-day lives.

-With driverless cars coming err… down the road and other developments including Uber and Lyft, many countries – including Ireland – may find that we have drastically over engineered the amount of parking space needed in the future.
+With driverless cars coming down the road (pun very much intended) and other developments including Uber and Lyft, many countries – including Ireland – may find that we have drastically over-engineered the amount of parking space needed in the future.

-Uber announced last year that its drivers are making in excess of one million trips a day – could the millennial generation decide that they no longer need a car and definitely don’t want to tie up significant capital in buying and a maintaining a vehicle (and taxing and insuring it)?
+Uber announced last year that its drivers are making more than one million trips a day – could the millennial generation decide that they no longer need a car and don’t want to tie up significant capital in buying and maintaining a vehicle?